chazzka/clanekforest/clanek.md

 The standard Isolation Forest algorithm as defined by Liu et. al. selects the split point based on the min-max value according to a priory datapoints.

 Figure X shows the first two decisions (`max_depth=2`) of the Isolation Forest algorithm provided a priory data points (marked $x$) in the left corner.
-First, random dimension X and a split point approx. around value 20 are chosen, orphaning most of the observations on the left side.
+First, random dimension $X$ and a split point approx. around $SP  = 20$ are chosen, orphaning most of the observations on the left side.
 In the second step, in the right node, dimension Y was chosen, splitting the area in two parts.
 As we can see, the theoretical novelty observations $y$ get assigned the same *path_length* as a priory known, regular observations.
 Even after reaching the stopping criterion, the novelty point remains in the same node with a regular datapoint.